Price Discrimination in International Airline Markets: Estimation and Identification

-Our approach combines the methodologies of \cite{Ackerberg2009}, \cite{FoxKimYang2016}, \cite{NevoTurnerWilliams2016}, and \cite{BlundellGowrisankaranLanger2020}.
-We posit that empirical moments are a mixture of theoretical moments, with a mixing distribution known up to a finite-dimensional vector of parameters.
+We estimate the model using the generalized method of moments.
+In particular, our approach combines the methodologies of \cite{Ackerberg2009}, \cite{FoxKimYang2016}, \cite{NevoTurnerWilliams2016}, and \cite{BlundellGowrisankaranLanger2020}.
+We posit that empirical moments are a mixture of theoretical moments, with a mixing distribution that we know up to a finite-dimensional vector of parameters.
 To limit the computational burden of estimating these parameters that describe the mixing distribution, we rely on the importance sampling procedure of \cite{Ackerberg2009}.
 Our estimation proceeds in three steps.
 First, we calculate moments from the data to summarize the heterogeneity in equilibrium outcomes within and across flights.
 Second, we solve the model once, at $S$ different parameter values that cover the parameter space $[\underline{\Psi}, \overline{\Psi}]$.
 Third, we optimize an objective function that matches the empirical moments to the analogous moments for a mixture of candidate data-generating processes.
 The mixing density that describes across-market heterogeneity in our data is the object of inference.

-Specifically, for a given level of observed initial capacity, $\omega_{1}:=(K^{f}_{1},K^{e}_{1})$, our model produces a data-generating process characterized by parameters that describe demand and costs, $\Psi=\left( \mu^{l},\sigma^{l},\delta^{b},\sigma^{b},\mu^{\xi},\lambda,\Delta^{\lambda},\Delta^\theta \right)$.
+Specifically, for a given level of observed initial capacity, $\omega_{1}:=(K^{f}_{1}, K^{e}_{1})$, our model produces a data-generating process characterized by parameters $\Psi$ that describe demand and costs.
 This data-generating process can be described by a set of $N_{\rho}$--many moment conditions that we denote by $\boldsymbol{\rho}(\omega_{1};\Psi)$.
 We assume that the analogous empirical moment conditions, $\rho(\omega_{1})$, can be written as a mixture of candidate moment conditions, i.e.,

-where $h(\Psi|\omega_{1})$ is the conditional (on initial capacity $\omega_{1}$) density of the parameters $\Psi$.\footnote{ Thus, we estimate a separate density for each initial capacity $\omega_1$.
-This captures the possibility that the observed initial capacities may be correlated with the unobserved demand.}
+where $h(\Psi|\omega_{1})$ is the conditional (on initial capacity $\omega_{1}$) density of $\Psi$.\footnote{Thus, we estimate a different density for each initial capacity $\omega_1$, which captures the possibility that the observed initial capacities may be correlated with the unobserved demand.}

 The goal is to estimate the mixing density, $h(\Psi|\omega_{1})$, that best matches the empirical moments (left side of Equation \ref{eq:mixture}) to the expectation of the theoretical moments (right side of Equation \ref{eq:mixture}).
 To identify the mixing density, we assume a particular parametric form for $h(\Psi|\omega_{1})$ that reduces the matching of empirical and theoretical moments to a finite-dimensional nonlinear search.
 Specifically, we let the distribution of $\Psi$ conditional on $\omega_{1}$ be a truncated multivariate normal distribution, i.e.,